Work & Career

 Pick a strong password

 It can take a hacker’s computer only ten minutes to guess a password made up of six lowercase letters, but free websites such as safepassword.com can help you create a nearly uncrackable password with uppercase letters, symbols, and numbers.
 Using phrases as passwords works well too (the website passphra.se can help you create them).
 The phrase “say no to hackers,” for instance, would theoretically take a hack thousands of years to guess-until now, that is.
-These are the most common digital passwords of the year.
-Make sure that yours isn’t on the list.

 Use 2-step verification